 - Self-harm is a very common problem among young people.
 Some people find it helps them manage intense emotional pain if they harm themselves, through cutting or burning, for example.
 They may not wish to take their own life.

-- Generalised anxiety disorder (GAD) can cause young people to become extremely worried.
+- Generalized anxiety disorder (GAD) can cause young people to become extremely worried.
 Very young children or children starting or moving school may have separation anxiety.

-- Post-traumatic stress disorder (PTSD) can follow physical or sexual abuse, witnessing something extremely frightening of traumatising, being the victim of violence or severe bullying or surviving a disaster.
+- Post-traumatic stress disorder (PTSD) can follow physical or sexual abuse, witnessing something extremely frightening of traumatizing, being the victim of violence or severe bullying or surviving a disaster.

 - Eating disorders usually start in the teenage years and are more common in girls than boys.
 The number of young people who develop an eating disorder is small, but eating disorders such as anorexia nervosa and bulimia nervosa can have serious consequences for their physical health and development.

 If they have a warm, open relationship with their parents, children will usually feel able to tell them if they are troubled.
 One of the most important ways parents can help is to listen to them and take their feelings seriously.
 They may want a hug, they may want you to help them change something or they may want practical help.

 Children and young people’s negative feelings usually pass.
 However, it’s a good idea to get help if your child is distressed for a long time if their negative feelings are stopping them from getting on with their lives, if their distress is disrupting family life or if they are repeatedly behaving in ways you would not expect at their age.